covid19-hg/covid19_sequencing/README.md

 If you have questions about set up, debugging, or troubleshooting, please get in contact with the Hail team via the [Hail discuss forum](https://hail.is/index.html).

+**In addition** to the test Jupyter notebook, we have also included an example python and R script in the `postSAIGE_QC` directory that will allow you to clean up your data post SAIGE analysis.
+The python script will clean up your data's header and p-values, whereas the R script will receive the python output to plot QQ and Manhattan plots based on a threshold that you have chosen.
+The package used in the R script is `R:qqman`.
+Both scripts were initially written by Juha Karjalainen, PhD and adapted into this directory for the COVID19 project.

 _The following text is taken from the Google docs_